thebe111/edzin/README.md

 # Edzin

-An vim like editor for educational purposes (based on a tutorial)
+A vim like editor for educational purposes (based on a tutorial)

 ### How To Run